v-raja/website/main_pages/heaviside.md

 lectures 25 to 27 which explains:

 * What to do with initial conditions on a system
-* How to analyse the frequency response of a system with the Heaviside operator and how the operator relates to the ÎLaplace Transform
+* How to analyse the frequency response of a system with the Heaviside operator and how the operator relates to the Laplace Transform